 The lodges are luxurious, the atmosphere is tranquil.
 What is there to do?

 The Karkloof is excellent mountain biking country.
 Every year there are many MTB events in the area.
+Nick Floros, designer of the World MTB champs course, has designed and built our on-site Mountain Biking track and is able to facilitate a guided tour with some notice.
 Feel free to explore the marked trails and plantation roads around Rockwood (while respecting the privacy of surrounding landowners).

 For more information, calendars and maps see our affiliations and links page.